 Even with these 5 tips, injuries and accidents will still occur.
 The chance of these mishaps occurring, however, will be greatly reduced if the runner is compliant with what has been advised.

 If you are a runner who suffers from pain and discomfort in your lower extremities after a run, these solutions may not be adequate to address your issues.
-To get back into form, you may need to see a Podiatrist to diagnose and treat your injury.
+To get back into form, you may need to see a podiatrist to diagnose and manage your injury.